Bad Dog (TV series): Season 2 (2000)

 On the way to the amusement park, Berkeley is left behind at the dog pound.
-Berkeley runs away and, while on his way to the amusement park, Berkeley stops the criminals and saves the life of a little kid. / Penelope fakes illness to get away from school.
+Berkeley runs away and, while on his way to the amusement park, Berkeley stops the criminals and saves the life of a little kid. / Penelope fakes illness to get away from school, but Berkeley and Little Vic think she’s really sick and “help” her.